 - If invited to someone’s house, take sweets or chocolates or wine as a gift

 The capital city Santiago is also the largest, with a population of over 5 million people.
-The city spreads into a valley flanked on one side by the towering Andes mountains.
-The neighbourhood of Bellavista is definitely worth visiting with a great cultural scene.
-For a great view, head up to Cerro San Cristobal, where you can really take in the city sprawl & the surrounding area.
+The metropolis spreads into a valley flanked on one side by the towering Andes mountains.
+The neighbourhood of Bellavista is worth visiting with a great cultural scene.
+For a great view, head up to Cerro San Cristobal, where you can take in the city sprawl & the surrounding area.

 Heading north along the Pan-America Highway, you will eventually reach Antofagasta.
 It’s situated between the Pacific Ocean to the west & the desert to the east.
 The area around the city is a major copper mining area & an entry point into the Atacama Desert.